TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 12/2 Kings 12.8.md

 ---

-And the priests consented that they should take no [more] money from the people, neither repair the breaches of the house.
+The priests consented that they should take no [more] money from the people, neither repair the breaches of the house.